normalvectorllc/beryl/README.md

-# Task Management System with AI-Powered Task Breakdown
+# Beryl: A Task Management System with AI-Powered Task Breakdown

-A sophisticated task management system that demonstrates modern web development practices.
-This application allows users to create high-level tasks and uses OpenAI's GPT API to automatically break them down into actionable subtasks.
+A task management system, but oh no it's incomplete!

+The goal for this application it to allow users to create high-level tasks and use OpenAI's GPT API to automatically break them down into actionable subtasks.

 ## Technologies Used